1. What should a patient bring to the first appointment/initial evaluation?

 11. Where is Mesa Physical Therapy located?

-Mesa Physical Therapy is located on Clairemont Mesa Blvd in between Convoy St. and Ruffner St. We are in the white building with green trim situated across the street from what used to be the old Sears Essentials and is now the Zion Market.
+Mesa Physical Therapy is located on Clairemont Mesa Blvd in between Convoy St. and Ruffner St. We are in the white building with blue trim situated across the street from what used to be the old Sears Essentials and is now the Zion Market.

 The entrance to our facility (suite 103) is located on the west side of the 7510 building.
 We have free parking conveniently located directly outside our doors.
 Our entrance is also wheelchair accessible.
 When driving East on Clairemont Mesa Blvd., you will need to make a U-TURN on Convoy St. Parking will be the first right after the 7510 building.